Lead buying vs booked estimate systems

 Which strategy is better?

-Lead buying can be a temporary source of activity, but it should not be the whole growth strategy.
-A stronger approach is to capture qualified demand, build trust before the inquiry, respond fast, track appointment outcomes, and improve the system by cost per booked estimate.
+Lead buying can be a temporary source of activity, but it should not be the whole plan.
+A stronger long-term approach is to build channels, trust, follow-up, and tracking that help the company understand what really becomes a booked estimate.

 FAQ